Immerse Yourself in Harajuku Fashion

 The message is simple: wear the things you love the way you want to wear them.

-Inspired by the clothing of Victorian women and children.
+Lolita style is inspired by the clothing of Victorian women and children.
 The style aims to imitate the look of Victorian porcelain dolls.

 Kogal is a Japanese fashion culture that involves wearing an outfit based on the Japanese school uniform.
 The word “Kogal” is derived from Gal or Gyaru, which indicated people who wore cutting-edge fashion and hung around in the centres of youth culture such as Shibuya and Harajuku.

 Decora is characterized by brightly coloured clothing and accessories.
 Decora fashion loves to incorporate accessories such as hair clips, bracelets, necklaces, stuffed animals, and bags.
 Decora is meant to have tons of components and accessories.
 Layering accessories and clothes is crucial in decora fashion.

 Cosplay simply means wearing outfits inspired by popular culture (manga, anime, movies, or video games).
 In Harajuku, it's a costume party every day!
 Which characters will you recognise?

 Loose colourful T-shirts and dresses, decorative patterns mixed with 80s colours, quirky accessories, and sweatshirts are common in Fairy Kei style.
 Many Fairy Kei items are vintage or re-purposed vintage brands.